fgouteroux/sensu-go-graphite-handler/README.md

 Flags:
-  -h, --help                  help for sensu-go-graphite-handler -l, --labels string         the annotations names (comma-separated) of entity annotations that must be added to the prefix in graphite for these metrics
+  -h, --help                  help for sensu-go-graphite-handler -l, --labels string         the annotations names (comma-separated) of entity/check annotations that must be added to the prefix in graphite for these metrics
-  -a, --annotations string    the labels names (comma-separated) of entity labels that must be added to the prefix in graphite for these metrics
+  -a, --annotations string    the labels names (comma-separated) of entity/check labels that must be added to the prefix in graphite for these metrics
   -H, --host string           the hostname or address of the graphite server (default "127.0.0.1") -p, --port uint             the port number to which to connect on the graphite server (default 2003) -n, --no-prefix             unsets the default prefix value, use the bare metrics.point.name
 ```

+Labels or Annotations will lookup in event entity, then in event check if not found.

 ### Example: use entity annotation for metric prefix